Francisco Jerónimo

 Francisco Martins da Costa Pereira Jerónimo (born 18 April 1963) is an East Timorese teacher and politician, and a member of the Fretilin political party.

-He is the incumbent Minister of Parliamentary Affairs and Social Communication, serving since May 2020 in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.
+From May 2020 to July 2023, he was the Minister of Parliamentary Affairs and Social Communication, serving in the VIII Constitutional Government of Timor-Leste led by Prime Minister Taur Matan Ruak.

-Previously, he was a Member of the National Parliament of East Timor.
+Previously, he was a Member of the National Parliament of Timor-Leste.

 Early life and career

-Jerónimo was born in Uatucarbau, an administrative post in Viqueque Municipality, Portuguese Timor (now East Timor).
+Jerónimo was born in Uatucarbau, an administrative post in Viqueque Municipality, Portuguese Timor (now Timor-Leste).
 He has a degree in education and is a teacher by profession.

 Political career

-In 2001, Jerónimo was elected from 13th place on Fretilin's list of candidates to the Constituent Assembly of East Timor, from which the National Parliament emerged in 2002.
+In 2001, Jerónimo was elected from 13th place on Fretilin's list of candidates to the Constituent Assembly of Timor-Leste, from which the National Parliament emerged in 2002.

 In the Constituent Assembly, Jerónimo spoke out against including a definition of the age group of children within the national constitution, and argued that it be specified in legislation.
 The definition was not included in the constitution.
 In the National Parliament, Jerónimo was Vice President of the Committee for the Eradication of Poverty, Rural and Regional Development and Gender Equality (Committee E).

 In the 2007 Parliamentary election, Jerónimo was re-elected from 21st place on the FRETILIN list.
 During the subsequent legislative period, he was a member of the Committee for Health, Education and Culture (Committee F).
 In the 2012 parliamentary election, Jerónimo did not stand as a candidate.

-As of 2009, Jerónimo was a member of the National AIDS Commission of East Timor.
-From 2016 to 2020, he was Consul General of East Timor in Kupang, Indonesia.
-In February 2018, he was elected as the new President of the East Timor Football Federation (Federação de Futebol de Timor-Leste (FFTL)), the governing body of football in East Timor.
+As of 2009, Jerónimo was a member of the National AIDS Commission of Timor-Leste.
+From 2016 to 2020, he was Consul General of Timor-Leste in Kupang, Indonesia.
+In February 2018, he was elected as the new President of the Timor-Leste Football Federation (Federação de Futebol de Timor-Leste (FFTL)), the governing body of football in Timor-Leste.

 Following a change in the governing coalition, and the admission of Fretilin to the VIII Constitutional Government, Jerónimo was sworn in as Minister of Parliamentary Affairs and Social Communication on 29 May 2020.
-In that capacity, he has a mission to ensure communication between the Government and the National Parliament, and to deal with public and private social communication institutions.
-He also assists all ministries with the dissemination of their activities.
+In that capacity, he had a mission to ensure communication between the Government and the National Parliament, and to deal with public and private social communication institutions.
+He also assisted all ministries with the dissemination of their activities.

 In January 2022, an East Timorese news portal, Hatutan.com, published a story alleging that Jerónimo had been involved in a fraudulent project for the installation of television set-top boxes.
 The following month, the portal published a reply by Jerónimo to the story.

 At the end of February 2022, Jerónimo was re-elected as President of FFTL at the Federation's 7th National Conference, by 11 votes out of 21.
-During his victory speech, he pledged to bring football closer to the municipalities and administrative posts across East Timor, recruit more referees, establish more leagues, promote women's football, and commit to developing an international standard pitch to host regional matches.
+During his victory speech, he pledged to bring football closer to the municipalities and administrative posts across Timor-Leste, recruit more referees, establish more leagues, promote women's football, and commit to developing an international standard pitch to host regional matches.